 These are all wonderful essential oils to use to ease stuffy sinuses.
 Pathways Wellness Program has a great list of the best essential oils for congestion.

-Update: in place of anything with menthol, it’s been said that pine essential oils are great for congestion in kids!
+Update: in place of anything with menthol, pine essential oils are great for congestion in kids!
 I know Plant Therapy actually has a kid-safe stuffy blend too!

 Kitchen Tools You May Need